sdecoder/simple_ptq_tensorrt/README.md

 ### Installation

-1. Download all prerequisites frome the NVIDIA official website;
+1. Download all prerequisites from the NVIDIA official website;
 2. Install the CUDA SDK;
 3. Install the CuDNN SDK;
 4. Install the TensorRT SDK;